NimbleUser/apex-style-guide/index.md

 Even when final and immutable, local variables are not considered to be constants, and should not be styled as constants.

+#### 5.2.8 Property names

+Property names are written in UpperCamelCase.

 ### 5.3 Camel case: defined

 Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
 To improve predictability, NimbleUser Style specifies the following (nearly) deterministic scheme.